Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Problem #1: Yellow Leaves (Most Common)

 Primary cause: overwatering.
-Diagnose by checking soil moisture (wet?), the base of yellow leaves (mushy or firm?), the soil smell (foul = rot), and the roots if accessible (black/slimy or white/firm?).
+Diagnose by checking whether the soil is wet, whether the base of the yellow leaves is mushy or firm, whether the soil smells foul (rot), and — if you can see them — whether the roots are black/slimy or white/firm.
 If the soil is wet, stop watering and improve drainage; if roots are rotted, follow the emergency protocol above; if only 1–2 old bottom leaves are yellow, that’s natural aging — just remove them.
-Secondary causes include cold exposure below 50°F and fluoride toxicity from tap water (switch to filtered).
+Secondary causes: cold below 50°F and fluoride from tap water (switch to filtered).
+Our yellow-leaves guide covers the full diagnostic tree.

 Problem #2: Root Rot (Emergency)

-Identification: sour-smelling soil, black mushy slimy roots, yellowing collapsing leaves, soft dark plant base.
-Follow the emergency treatment protocol from the watering section — remove from pot, cut away all rot, air dry 24–48 hours, repot in fresh dry cactus soil, and don’t water for 2 weeks.
+Identification: sour-smelling soil, black mushy slimy roots, yellowing collapsing leaves, a soft dark base.
+Follow the emergency treatment from the watering section — out of the pot, cut away all rot, air-dry 24–48 hours, repot in fresh dry cactus soil, and don’t water for two weeks.

 Problem #3: Drooping or Falling Leaves

-Most likely overwatering (leaves lose rigidity, base feels soft — address as root rot).
-Other causes: root-bound (repot 1–2 inches larger), physical damage (stake or remove damaged leaves), or inadequate light (move to a brighter spot gradually).
+Most likely overwatering (leaves lose rigidity and the base feels soft — treat as root rot).
+Other causes: root-bound (repot 1–2 inches larger), physical damage (stake or remove the leaf), or too little light (move somewhere brighter, gradually).

 Problem #4: No Growth or Stunted Growth

-Normal growth is 2–4 leaves per year.
-Reasons for none: winter dormancy (normal Oct–Feb), low light (move closer to a window), root-bound (repot if 5+ years), over-fertilization (flush soil, stop feeding), or simply a content plant that grows slowly.
-Wait until spring to assess.
+Normal growth is 2–4 leaves a year.
+No growth can mean winter dormancy (normal Oct–Feb), low light (move closer to a window), root-bound (repot if 5+ years), over-fertilizing (flush and stop), or simply a content plant that grows slowly.
+Wait until spring to judge.

 Problem #5: Pests (Rare)

-Spider mites: fine webbing, tiny dots on undersides — wipe with diluted neem oil and isolate.
-Mealybugs: white cottony masses — remove with a rubbing-alcohol cotton swab, then insecticidal soap weekly for 3 weeks.
+Spider mites: fine webbing and tiny dots on undersides — wipe with diluted neem oil, isolate the plant, and see our spider mite guide.
+Mealybugs: white cottony masses — dab with a rubbing-alcohol swab, then insecticidal soap weekly for 3 weeks.
 Scale: brown bumps — scrape off and apply neem oil.
-Snake plants rarely get pests thanks to their thick waxy leaves; an infestation usually signals stress or a nearby infected plant.
+Snake plants rarely get pests thanks to their waxy leaves, so an infestation usually signals stress or a nearby infected plant.

 Most often fluoride in tap water (switch to filtered, distilled, or rainwater).
-Other causes: low humidity (uncommon), over-fertilization (flush soil), or salt buildup (flush, or repot if severe).
-Trim brown tips at an angle for a natural look and address the underlying cause.
+Other causes: low humidity (uncommon), over-fertilizing (flush the soil), or salt buildup (flush, or repot if severe).
+Trim brown tips at an angle for a natural look and fix the underlying cause; for more, see our brown-tips guide.

 Quick Diagnosis Order